 The Easiest Way to Bake a Potato

 The versatility of a baked potato is unmatched.
-We love it as an appetizer when we make air fryer potato skins just as much as we enjoy it on the side of a juicy steak.
+We love it as an appetizer when we make air fryer potato skins just as much as we enjoy it on the side of a juicy steak transformed into this hasselback potatoes recipe.
 And when it comes time to set up a baked potato bar, you can bet we love our loaded baked potatoes as a main dish too!

 Making baked potatoes in the air fryer checks all of the boxes.
 It’s less of a recipe and more of a method, but lucky for us, it couldn’t be easier!